 2014- Jeff Schnabel, Portland State University Department of Architecture, Jeff executed comparative research of successful public space at night, and the establishment of a Winter Light Festival in Portland.
 An adjunct professor at Portland State University, Jeff used the Fellowship to support his travels abroad to five locations who host annual internationally recognized light festivals.
 Like Portland, Amsterdam, Helsinki, Eindhoven, Montreal, and Reykjavik all lie above the 45th parallel.
 Jeff brought his research to Portland to establish a Winter Festival, utilizing public space during darker months.
 Portland Winter Light Festival.

-2013- Joseph Readdy, Joseph Readdy Architecture, Joseph combined research on the subject of urban vibrancy and street vitality.
+2013- Joseph Readdy, AIA, Joseph Readdy Architecture, Joseph combined research on the subject of urban vibrancy and street vitality.
 He filled gaps in his experience to “make me a better design professional and a more effective teacher.”
 Readdy believes that the design profession should lead the initiative to make design of the public realm successful, sustainable and beautiful.
 Readdy believes that focus on the design of buildings alone will never create the vibrant places that we seek.
 “Even great architecture can be diminished or degraded by a poor quality public realm,” he says.
 “Few of our architectural design guidelines account for the design of the public realm, and none are effective at engaging the design of the street itself.”

 2012- Erica Dunn, AIA, an Associate with Hennebery Eddy Architects, Erica studied the human side of high performance buildings and the direct impact of users on overall energy consumption.
 As the architecture field is embracing the 2030 Challenge for Net-Zero energy consumption by 2030, Erica posits that the design community must understand not only the technical challenges, but also how to inspire building occupants to embrace modified behaviors that further reduce the building’s energy footprint.
 She studied and clarified best practices for designing High-Performance/Net-Zero buildings that meet or exceed user expectations for thermal comfort and function.

-2012 – William C. Tripp, Architect, and Toni Lettiere, M.Arch, Bill and Toni embarked on a research, mapping and design project to identify, improve and create significant public ritual spaces in Portland.
+2012 – William C. Tripp, AIA, and Toni Lettiere, Bill and Toni embarked on a research, mapping and design project to identify, improve and create significant public ritual spaces in Portland.
 Their goal was to discover ways to enrich and enhance Portland’s existing network of ritual space; propose new ritual space possibilities; and propose potential new rituals and ritual spaces to strengthen community.
 They are developing a university course on a methodology for including ritual and sacred space in urban design projects.

-2011 – Brannon Lobdell, Portland Brannon focused his research on Passive House (PH), a performance based energy standard for designing and constructing buildings (residential and commercial) that claims a 90% energy savings over standard construction.
+2011 – Brannon Lobdell, AIA, Portland Brannon focused his research on Passive House (PH), a performance based energy standard for designing and constructing buildings (residential and commercial) that claims a 90% energy savings over standard construction.
 His findings indicate a disconnection between the essential goals of the system and the seemingly arbitrary standards established.
 He continues to “promote workhorse (PH) ideology and technology via publication and participation.”

 2010 – no Fellowship awarded

-2009 – James McGrath, Portland James conducted research into the best use of public spaces.
+2009 – James McGrath, AIA, Portland James conducted research into the best use of public spaces.
 His studies focused on the best practices in “Complete Street” design, investigating the inside story of successful innovation in large cities in Asia, Europe and South America, and applying their practical experience in better balanced streets to Oregon’s communities.
 His hope was not only to influence specific projects, but to further our cities’ conversations about the core values we hold for our public spaces—and to keep Oregon as a leader in the field.

-2007 – Mark Perepelitza, Portland Mark studied innovative window systems for Northwest architecture.
+2007 – Mark Perepelitza, AIA, Portland Mark studied innovative window systems for Northwest architecture.
 His project investigated how to create openness, provide weather protection, and create a comfortable interior without significant energy loss.
 Building on a literature review, interviews, and site visits to energy-efficient buildings in Northern Europe with climates similar to Oregon, Mark identified window configurations, analyzed prototype assemblies, and shared conclusions in a gallery exhibition at Portland AIA/Center for Architecture, presentations for Portland AIA and Portland Building Enclosure Council.
 He taught UO classes on building enclosures and integrated facade design in Eugene and Portland, and presented at conferences in Seattle, Vancouver BC, San Francisco, LA, and Atlanta.
 His Web page, hosted by BetterBricks, has an overview of research conclusions.

-2006 – Jean von Bargen, Portland Jean’s interests focus on the design and implementation of major urban infrastructure projects.
+2006 – Jean von Bargen Root, AIA, Portland Jean’s interests focus on the design and implementation of major urban infrastructure projects.
 Her fellowship involves research and comparison of public infrastructure development and its public interface in Portland and Barcelona.
 The latter city’s preparation for the 1992 Olympics, including public infrastructure in transportation, satellite sewer systems, and a telecommunication tower designed by Santiago Calatrava made it an international leader in re-visioning urban growth and investment.
 Jean shared her findings through on-line reports, presentations to the professional community and public agencies, and articles.
 She made presentations to multiple City of Portland departments (Planning, BOM and BES), and presented information at University of Oregon Brown Bag series.
 She plans to submit a white paper incorporating her VEB research to the American Water Works Association.

-2005 – Becca Cavell, Portland Cavell’s proposal was to work on a field guide—complemented by an interactive Web site—to the important residential work of a group of architects working in Oregon during the mid-20th century, including Pietro Belluschi, John Yeon, Walter Gordon, John Storrs, and Van Evera Bailey himself.
+2005 – Becca Cavell, FAIA, Portland Cavell’s proposal was to work on a field guide—complemented by an interactive Web site—to the important residential work of a group of architects working in Oregon during the mid-20th century, including Pietro Belluschi, John Yeon, Walter Gordon, John Storrs, and Van Evera Bailey himself.
 Becca taught a UO graduate level class, utilizing students to help with research.
 She collaborated with the Street of Eames, selecting tour homes and furthering her teaching and research over a five-year period, documenting almost 30 homes in the Portland metro area.
 Thousands of people toured the homes, traveling from across the US to participate.

-2005 – Paul McKean, Portland Paul’s project took him to several countries to study pre-fab construction systems, sustainable technologies, and the feasibility of using them to provide higher quality low-income housing.
+2005 – Paul McKean, AIA, Portland Paul’s project took him to several countries to study pre-fab construction systems, sustainable technologies, and the feasibility of using them to provide higher quality low-income housing.
 Paul has made 25 public presentations, including a presentation at the Oregon Design Conference and a brief review of his project at the July 2007 Architecture Foundation of Oregon Board meeting.
 His firm is still actively engaged in further research and is now completing its first pre-fab home.

-2004: Richard Browning, Portland (now Seattle) Rick investigated Japanese urban streetscape design, focusing on the pedestrian zone from the curb up to and including the building façade.
+2004: Richard Browning, AIA, Portland (now Seattle) Rick investigated Japanese urban streetscape design, focusing on the pedestrian zone from the curb up to and including the building façade.
 As Portland and other cities reshape the ways that pedestrians and vehicles flow and commercial and public spaces interact, the “shared streetscapes” of the Japanese noren-gai, or shop district, may offer a vital contribution to Northwest urban design.
 The research was distilled into an illustrated 107-page monograph, Lanes, Lanterns & Lessons.
 Rick provided approximately 50 copies to elected officials (METRO, City of Portland, Congressional Representatives, etc.) as well as to municipal planning staff and area architects, landscape architects and planners.
 The document is available online.
 Rick presented lectures to City of Portland and PBOT, the Japanese Garden Society, PSU urban design classes and Portland neighborhood associations.

 2003 – Bonnie Bayard, Medford Bonnie’s interest is in design of buildings and landscapes to anticipate the pressure on water supplies caused by the Northwest’s increasing population and climate changes.
 The Fellowship allowed her to investigate agricultural, natural systems, and landscape models, and to apply her research through test sites for conservation-based residential landscape design, working with organizational partners such as the Oregon State University Master Gardeners and the OSU Southern Oregon Research and Extension Center.

-2002 – Suzanne Zuniga, Portland Suzanne researched and wrote a master residential “green” building specification.
+2002 – Suzanne Zuniga, AIA, Portland Suzanne researched and wrote a master residential “green” building specification.
 Her project provided specifications, cost data, and local suppliers for alternative systems and materials that are considered to be more sustainable than those commonly used.
 It promotes the growing “green” architecture movement in the Northwest, allowing architects to more readily implement sustainable residential building practices.
 The results are available from her website, http://zuniga-arch.com/specs.html